Mesa Arch In Canyonlands National Park

 After breaking down camp and enjoying a much-needed cup of hot coffee, we took off and headed towards the trailhead.
 Sunrise was not until about 7:15, and we were parked by 6.
 I was surprised it was already busy.
 The parking lot was about a third of the way full.
 Late November is considered past the most popular time to visit in the fall.

 It was still dark, and headlamps were needed.
 The loop trail is only 0.6 miles.
-The short spur to the arch is about halfway through the arch.
+The short spur to the arch is about halfway through the loop.
 The sun was starting to warm the sky when we arrived at the arch, but the sunrise was still a ways away.
 “Please tell me you brought the stove!
 I am freezing and would kill for some hot tea.”
 Said my wife.
 “I most certainly did,” I responded, pulling out the JetBoil from my backpack.
 “I also have coffee or cocoa if you like.”
 “Tea, please.”

 Mesa Arch In Canyonlands National Park

-Expect crowds at the arch during sunrise.
+Expect crowds at the arch during sunrise

 We sat nearby and waited while enjoying our hot drinks.
 About a dozen photographers were waiting, and more were arriving here and there.
 As sunrise approached, I joined the horde and set up my tripod.
-If you are expecting solitude this is not right spot, expect crowds.
+If you are expecting solitude this is not the right spot, expect crowds.

 About ten minutes later, the voices of chatting folks were quickly replaced with the rapid-fire sound of camera shutters, myself included.
 “This might be the prettiest thing I have ever seen,” I overheard a young woman telling her companion.
-She was not wrong; the view was truly tremendous.
+She was not wrong; the view was tremendous.
 The sandstone glows a fantastic bright orange, kissed by the sun.
 Mesa Arch is one of the first things to catch sun in the morning.
-So, the framing with the glowing arch and the cool softness of the canyon below and mountains in the background are things words can adequately describe.
+So, the framing with the glowing arch and the cool softness of the canyon below and mountains in the background are things words can’t adequately describe.

 I was chatting with some folks there.
 “Where are you from?”
 I’d ask.
 “Germany.”
 “West Virginia.”
 “Spain.”
 “Texas.”
 National Parks have a way of bringing people together.